NBA Capsules - Sport - NZ Herald News

 Beal finished with 21 points, while Gortat had 14 points and 11 rebounds.
 Burke scored 10.

-Jimmy Butler led a balanced Bulls offense with 20 points while Dwyane Wade added 19 and Rajon Rondo had 10 assists.
+Jimmy Butler led a balanced Bulls offense with 20 points, and Dwyane Wade added 19.
+Rajon Rondo had 10 assists.

 This story has been automatically published from the Associated Press wire which uses US spellings